GSConnect/gnome-shell-extension-gsconnect/docs/bluetooth-transport.md

 1. Open GSConnect preferences and use `Connect to...`.
 2. Enter a Bluetooth MAC address (`XX:XX:XX:XX:XX:XX`) and click `Connect`.
 3. Ensure the device appears and pairing works.
+4. Send a file from GSConnect to Android and verify it arrives.
+5. Send a file from Android KDE Connect to GSConnect and verify download.
-4. Validate packet-based plugin functionality (for example ping and clipboard metadata sync).
+6. Validate packet-based plugin functionality (for example ping and clipboard metadata sync).
-5. Confirm reconnect after service restart using saved `last-connection`.
+7. Confirm reconnect after service restart using saved `last-connection`.
-6. Verify LAN pairing/discovery behavior remains unchanged.
+8. Verify LAN pairing/discovery behavior remains unchanged.